 Exchange-traded funds (ETFs)

 An exchange-traded fund (ETF) tracks an index, sector, commodity or other asset, but you can purchase or sell it on a stock exchange just like a regular stock.
-The benefit to this is that you can execute your trade at any time of the day, which means you can buy and sell at that exact time — not at the end of the day like a mutual fund.
+The benefit to this is that you can execute your trade at any time of the day when the exchanges are open — not just at the end of the day like a mutual fund.